 14. Savor cheese and wine at the Metropolitan Market

-Who would want to spend hours in the grocery store like the Metropolitan Market?
+Who would want to spend hours in a grocery store like the Metropolitan Market?
 Maybe not unless you’re offered a free taste of different cheese and wine, right?
 Yes, that’s right!
 Once inside, you might actually find a counter filled with sample wine and other foods to try.
 But it’s not only that… strolling around this market is already a feast because of the wide range of foods that you can find here.
 Not to mention, all of them are nicely packed too.

 15. Visit the 8-story Seattle Public Library